 This decade saw some opportunities for ITK to finally be respected for the body of knowledge it represents.
 Despite being bolstered by the SCC ruling in Delgamuukw and Gisda’way which established that “The fiduciary duty between the Crown and Aboriginal Peoples may be satisfied by the involvement of Aboriginal Peoples in decisions taken with respect to their lands” the impact of that ruling was not considered in the 1992 Canadian Environmental Assessment Act (assented to in 1995)

 Through another series of significant court decisions “Aboriginal people gained recognition of their harvesting rights, for both subsistence and, in some instances, commercial purposes.
 The Supreme Court of Canada established a “duty to consult and accommodate” in their decisions on Haida and Taku River, both in 2004, for governments (which typically delegated the responsibility to corporations wishing to pursue resource developments on indigenous territories).”
 The ability to harvest is directly connected to the health of the environment.

-And then in 2003 huge progress towards recognition was made when the Canadian Environmental Assessment Act was amended to include:
+And then in 2003, huge progress toward recognition was made when the Canadian Environmental Assessment Act was amended to include:

 “16.1 Community knowledge and aboriginal traditional knowledge may be considered in conducting an environmental assessment.”

 But, sadly, s.16.1 was repealed in 2012, which undid decades of progress.

 Now, in 2018, there is the proposed Impact Assessment Act.